mdn/content/files/en-us/learn/server-side/django/authentication/index.md

 ### Login template

 > **Warning:** The authentication templates provided in this article are a very basic/slightly modified version of the Django demonstration login templates.
-You may need to customise them for your own use!
+You may need to customize them for your own use!

 Create a new HTML file called /**locallibrary/templates/registration/login.html** and give it the following contents: